doctest/doctest/scripts/random_dev_notes.md

 type-parameterized tests
 - test with subcase/info
 - test with disabled
-- test with sorting - shouldn't the type be a part of the name? heap alloc? :(
+- test with sorting - shouldn't the type be a part of the name?
+- test in header

 rework console reporter - print test case name in the separator (but that will break the BDD macros!)